 “Yes.”
 The voice faded away.

-Talbott lifted the blade from the field and weighed its solidity in his arms.
+Talbott lifted the blade from the field and weighed it in his arms.
 He felt powerful wielding it and the image of the throne entered his mind.
 He knew then, without any doubt, that if he truly desired to rule this land, he could do so with only this sword.
 A smile broke upon his lips like a fever as images of his conquests flashed before him.
-He was filled with an unnatural need to slay something, anything, and in a brief moment of clarity in the storm of blood before his eyes, he dropped the sword.
+He was filled with an unnatural need to slay something, anything.
+In a brief moment of clarity, within the storm of blood before his eyes, he dropped the sword.

 “Do you no longer desire what you’ve come so far to find?” the voice returned.

 Without the sword, he could think clearly again.

 “What would this sword desire of me?” he asked.

 “Ah, a wise question.
 You claimed you would forsake the future of your blood for the gift of this sword.
 As many who came before you, they all desired something and pledged a gift in return.
 Now they all sleep at your feet.
 The sword can grant what you wish, but can only do so once you have completed your promise.”